The following training resources assist job seekers in getting the skills they need to meet labor market demands.

 - Customized Training

-Employer-driven approach that provides training for job seekers that with little or no skills in a specific industry.
-An alternative strategy for businesses to obtain and hire skilled workers into hard-to-fill or newly created positions.
+The employer-driven approach provides training for job seekers with little or no skills in a specific industry.
+An alternative strategy for businesses is to obtain and hire skilled workers into hard-to-fill or newly created positions.

 - On the Job Training